Timeboxing Active Decision Zones

 Define exact start and end times for your trading sessions.
 Write them down.
 Set alarms.
 Treat them like a professional schedule, not a suggestion.

 The fear of missing setups is what keeps traders glued to screens beyond their productive capacity.
-Price alerts solve this problem entirely.
+Price alerts handle most of it, with two caveats: alerts only fire at levels you have actually marked, and exchange-side alert latency means you should never set them at the entry price itself.

 This approach lets you cover the full session window while only actively engaging for minutes at a time.
 You are present for the setups that matter and absent for the noise that does not.